fed-ea/.github/profile/README.md

 # How

-This experiment will be using small set of architectural guiding principles:
+## This experiment has as small set of architectural guiding principles:

+* Develop a set of best practices, specifications and proof-of-concept implementations
 * It will not re-invent the wheel - leverage existing standards and approaches
 * Leverage Archimate® modeling language - it is the most prevalent across EA practitioner community
-* Decoupled from existing commercial product - based on Open Source to allow unrestricted usege
+* Decoupled from existing commercial product - based on Open Source technologies to allow unrestricted usage

+## Proof-of-Concept Implementations

+* Exchange file format, supporting federated architecture information
+* Library for import of Archimate® Exchange File Format
+* Library for visualization of federated architecture models
+* Library for basic architecture modeling functions
+* Factory/class for in-memory architecture model storage

+using the following technologies

+* Typescript and JSON Schema, for typings
+<--
+* OpenAPI, for remote access
+-->

 # Contribution guidelines